mthomps4/stripe-termial/api/README.md

 To update the API documentation when making controller changes:

 1. Add/update RSpec request specs with new examples in `spec/requests/api` directory
-2. Run the test suite: `bundle exec rspec`
+2. Run the test suite: `./bin/rspec`
-3. Generate updated Swagger docs: `bundle exec rake rswag:specs:swaggerize`
+3. Generate updated Swagger docs: `./bin/rake rswag:specs:swaggerize`
 4. View docs locally at: `http://localhost:4000/api-docs`

 The OpenAPI/Swagger documentation is automatically generated from the RSpec tests.